Cheesecake is truly one of the most delicious desserts that you can make. Everyone looks forward to it because of how delectable it is.

 Every oven has the potential to be a little bit different.
 Knowing that, you’ll have a better time going with a low temperature should prevent you from making too many mistakes.

 The grainy texture that you experienced only occurs when you overcook a cheesecake.
-So long as you avoid overcooking, you shouldn’t have to deal with grainy cheesecake again.
+So long as you avoid overcooking, you shouldn’t have to deal with the graininess again.

 Double-Check the Recipe